 Individual NHS Trusts will enter into different arrangements when working in partnership with companies, depending on their requirements and the services that are offered.

-Should companies be able to make a profit from patient data?
+Should private sector organisations be able to make a profit from patient data?

 “A lot of people worry about data going to companies that are going to use it for making drugs, but that’s good, because they’re making drugs to improve treatment.”